abdullahselek/ViperC/README.md

 ![ViperC](https://github.com/abdullahselek/ViperC/blob/master/images/viperc_header.png)

 # ViperC
-Xcode template for VIPER Architecture written in Objective-C
+Xcode template for VIPER Architecture for both Objective-C and Swift.

 - ViperC creates modules for you when you want to use VIPER architecture in your projects.
-I hope it will be useful, and you can use it both in your Objective-C and Swift projects.
+You can choose your language for the VIPER modules that will be created.

 ## Installation